 How do Mascoat's products work?
 The answer lies in an understanding of heat transfer.

-- Traditional “batt” insulation works by creating a barrier that slows heat conduction through floors, walls and substrates.
+Traditional “batt” insulation works by creating a barrier that slows heat conduction through floors, walls and substrates.
 The “R-value” of the insulation determines how much it slows down the heat transfer, higher R-values represent better product insulation.
+Learn more about the differences between Mascoat and traditional insulation.